The Insurer Can Take Your Statement

-Listen To The Whole Question
+Listen to The Whole Question

 This sounds basic, but it is sometimes hard to do.
-Some clients are nervous going into a statement, and will cut off the questioner and blurt out the answer before listening to the whole question.
-The problem is that you may be answering one question, and the investigator may be asking a completely different question.
+Some clients are nervous going into a statement and will cut off the questioner and blurt out the answer before listening to the whole question.
+The problem is that you may be answering one question, and the investigator may be asking a different question.
 Also, the statements are often put into writing, and the written interview, called a "transcript," may end up in front of an Administrative Law Judge at a hearing.
 A transcript of two people talking over each other is confusing, and confusion only helps the insurance company.

-Make Sure You Understand The Question
+Make Sure You Understand the Question Before You Answer It

-The recorded statement is not a test, and you are only responsible for what you actually know and remember.
+The recorded statement is not a test, and you are only responsible for what you know and remember.
 Do not be forced to speculate on an answer.
 "I don't know" and "I do not remember" are perfect answers if they are honest answers.